MicrosoftDocs/connected-spaces/articles/ase-connect.md

 ms.reviewer: v-brycho
 ---

-# Connect Azure Stack Edge to your network for use with Dynamics 365 Connected Store (public preview)
+# Connect Azure Stack Edge Pro to your network for use with Dynamics 365 Connected Store (public preview)

-After you've [installed Azure Stack Edge](ase-install.md), you're ready to connect it to your network and configure the network for use with Microsoft Dynamics 365 Connected Store (public preview).
+After you've [installed Azure Stack Edge Pro (2 GPU)](ase-install.md), you're ready to connect it to your network and configure the network for use with Microsoft Dynamics 365 Connected Store (public preview).
 If you’re working with a system integrator to install the hardware and set up the network, you may want to contact them for support with this step.

 ## Connect Azure Stack Edge and configure the network

-1. Use your laptop and the following documentation to connect Azure Stack Edge and configure the network: https://docs.microsoft.com/azure/databox-online/azure-stack-edge-deploy-connect-setup-activate
+1. Use your laptop and the following documentation to connect Azure Stack Edge Pro and configure the network: https://docs.microsoft.com/azure/databox-online/azure-stack-edge-deploy-connect-setup-activate

-    After signing in to Azure Stack Edge, next to **Network**, select **Not configured** to start the configuration process.
+    After signing in to Azure Stack Edge Pro, next to **Network**, select **Not configured** to start the configuration process.

    ![Configure command](media/ase-configure-network.PNG "Configure command")